Spilornis minimus redirects here. For the species Nicobar Serpent Eagle, see Spilornis klossi.

 Southern Asia.
 Widespread and generally common from northern India south to Sri Lanka east to southern China, Hainan, Taiwan and the southern Ryukyu Islands and south to the Andaman Islands and Malay Peninsula.
 Also breeds on Palawan, Borneo, Sumatra, Java and many smaller islands.

-About 20 subspecies are currently recognised, some of which may be deserving of full species status:
+There are 21 subspecies currently recognised, some of which may be deserving of full species status:

 - S. c. cheela in northern India and Nepal

 - S. c. melanotis in the Indo-Gangetic plain

 - S. c. burmanicus from Burma to southwestern China, Thailand and Indochina

 - S. c. davisoni on the Andaman Islands